VDSL from cabinet broadband service

 Some existing customers with service before April 2012 may be on capped rates of 40/2 or 40/10, with or without the premium option.
 The pricing depends on whether you have the premium option, and not the line speed.
 For a one-off fee, customers can change to the new cap for their service (40/10 standard and 80/20 premium) but this restarts the 12 month minimum term on the service when you do this.
 Contact sales for more details.

 This service is only available where your line is connected to a suitable FTTC cabinet, or a new line can be installed via a suitable cabinet if ordering a simultaneous provision of phone line and FTTC.
 If you do not have a BT phone line, then the availability checker can be used to check based on your address.
 An FTTC simultaneous provision is where we provide a PSTN line and the FTTC service.
-Normally 2 engineers will arrive on the same day to do the installation.
-Occasionally it is not possible the match up the phone line order and the FTTC order, in these (rare) cases the FTTC engineer will be 5 days later.
+Occasionally it is not possible the match up the phone line order and the FTTC order, in these (rare) cases the FTTC install will be 5 days later.

 You can upgrade your 20CN or 21CN line to FTTC if it is available on your line.
 The upgrade cost is the same as a new install.
 See the Regrade page for help with upgrading your line.